 Organic farms are those that have been certified as such by the USDA.
 Organic food must be produced without conventional pesticides, herbicides, antibiotics growth hormones, petroleum or sewage-based fertilizers and adhere to animal health and welfare standards—in short, without all the substances and conditions in industrialized farming.
 Be aware that some farmers may be using organic practices but are not certified.
 For example, organic farmers with sales under $5,000 can call themselves organic without having to get certification.

 Besides going to your local farmers market, you can join a CSA (Community Supported Agriculture).
 When you join a CSA you pay a set amount at the beginning of the summer, and then every week pick up a bounty of seasonal vegetables from the farm.
-Many CSAs also have a “u-pick” option, and some run farm stands on site with the extra produce.
+Doing so distributes our local farmers’ risk.
+In better harvest years, we get more produce than we expected!
+In poorer harvest years, we may get less of one vegetable and more of another.
+Many CSAs also have a “u-pick” option, and some run farm stands on site.
 Below are some local CSAs:

 Ryder Farm 406 Starr Ridge Rd.
 Brewster, NY 10509.
 Farm stand open every day.